Tencent/MLeaksFinder/README.md

 ```
 MLeaksFinder comes into effect after `pod install`, there is no need to add any code nor to import any header file.

+*WARNING: FBRetainCycleDetector is removed from the podspec due to Facebook's BSD-plus-Patents license.
+If you want to use FBRetainCycleDetector to find retain cycle, add `pod 'FBRetainCycleDetector'` to your project's Podfile and turn the macro `MEMORY_LEAKS_FINDER_RETAIN_CYCLE_ENABLED` on in `MLeaksFinder.h`.*

 # Usage
 MLeaksFinder can automatically find leaks in UIView and UIViewController objects.
 When leaks happening, it will present an alert with the leaked object in its View-ViewController stack.
 ```